gitbugactions/gitbugactions/README.md

 poetry shell
 ```

-Set the required environment variables:
-- `GITHUB_ACCESS_TOKEN`: Your [GitHub access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
+Set the environment variable `GITHUB_ACCESS_TOKEN` with your [GitHub access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
 The token is used to perform calls to GitHub's API.
-- `ACT_PATH`: The full path to your act binary.

-You can set these variables directly in your shell:
 ```
 export GITHUB_ACCESS_TOKEN="<YOUR_ACCESS_TOKEN>"
-export ACT_PATH="<PATH_TO_ACT_BINARY>"
 ```

-Alternatively, you can create a `.env` file in the project root with these variables.

 Use the `--help` command to obtain the list of options required to run each script.